Pimentoso/rom_cleanup_script/README.md

 # ROM Cleanup Script
-Ruby script to cleanup bad/unwanted ROMs, mainly from TOSEC dumps.
+Ruby script to cleanup bad/unwanted ROMs, mainly from TOSEC and No-Intro dumps.

 ## How to use